danilobml/motivate/README.md

-# Motivate — Simple Quote API
+# Motivate — Quote API

 A Go API that serves random motivational quotes.
 It supports seeding quotes from a local JSON file or directly from the ZenQuotes.io API.